-- Masters or Ph.D qualification in a relevant technical field such as electronic engineering, applied physics, computer science, or IT;
+- Masters or PhD qualification in a relevant technical field such as electrical engineering, applied physics, computer science, or IT;

-- A fundamental understanding of 4G/5G wireless communication technologies; telecoms standards; software-based inventions and broader understanding of artificial intelligence, machine learning, and computer-implemented inventions;
+- A fundamental understanding of: 3GPP standardization; standard essential patents (SEPs); 4G/5G wireless communication technologies; telecoms standards; software-based invention; and broader understanding of artificial intelligence, machine learning, and computer-implemented inventions;

 - Commercial awareness and interest in Nokia’s proprietary technologies and future aims;

-- Fluency in English as the working language of the company; Finnish, French or German skills would also be advantageous.
+- Fluency in English as the working language of the company, with German, French or Finnish also considered advantageous.